 At age 8, this was a bad year.
-School-friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in Wales where, thanks to a slight Italian accent I was nicknamed Wop.
-At boarding school I went into revolt and got daily physical punishment.
-Due to this violence, to the constant showing of war films at the school, to the pain when my friends died, and to a few other unmentionable horrors, I took the irrevocable decision to not have children.
-Surprisingly, the school encouraged us to run loose in the afternoons, which meant endless speed-hiking in the beautiful mountains of North Wales, friendly wild ponies to talk to, incredible wildlife, and a lot of rescuing of exhausted sodden sheep stuck in mountain bogs, and joyous crushes on sweet Welsh shepherd-girls.
+Beloved school-friends in Milano died, I spent weeks in solitary quarantine with a contagious illness, I was told that my affection for Italy was misplaced because I had a new queen in a place called Britain, and I was sent to boarding school in North Wales.
+There I went into revolt and got daily physical beating.
+Due to this brutality, to the constant showing of war films at the school, to the pain when my friends died, and to a few other unmentionable horrors, I took the irrevocable decision to not have children.
+Surprisingly, the school encouraged us to run loose in the afternoons, which meant endless speed-hiking in the beautiful mountains of North Wales, friendly wild ponies to talk to, incredible wildlife, rescues of exhausted sodden sheep stuck in mountain bogs, and joyous crushes on sweet Welsh shepherd-girls.

-At age 10, my parents moved to Glasgow, which I loved.
-As a hobby, I apprenticed with a master-gardener and planted veggies and fruits for the local big homes, and repaired electric trains for rich collectors, both of which became quite a business.
+At age 10, my parents moved from Milano to Glasgow, which I loved.
+As hobbies, I apprenticed voluntarily with a master-gardener and planted veggies and fruits for the local big homes, and repaired electric trains for rich collectors, both of which became quite a business.
 At age 12, I did my first startup with some entrepreneurial Scots girls, washing found golf balls and painting "Champ !" on them.
-For a kid with a fast Italian racing bike, Scotland and its dramatic scenery was an exalting place to live.
+For a kid with a fast Italian racing bike, Scotland and its thrilling scenery was an exalting place to live.
 The beginning of a life on a bicycle.
 And as a drummer in the local pipe-band and at society balls I also learned to swing a kilt (a useful life-skill).

 At age 13, we moved to Spain.
-Spain was still recovering from the recent Civil War and transitioning straight from the Middle Ages into the Swinging 60s.
+Spain was still recovering from the recent Civil War and trying to transition straight from the Middle Ages into the Swinging 60s.
 There was electricity in the air, young people were hungry to try the new lifestyles, and there was lots of money to be earned by cheeky teens with languages, travel experience, and a pair of Levi's and heeled riding-boots.
-A lot of people were making money very fast and the newly rich would pay us to exercise their fancy horses and teach their kids everything from Latin to history to good manners to how to be a nuevo teenager.
-I also studied across Spain in musty old colonial libraries and became an expert on explorer and proto-anthropologist Álvar Núñez Cabeza de Vaca whose path I have mentally, and geographically, crossed many times during my life.
+A lot of people were making money very fast and the newly rich would pay us anything to exercise their excessively fancy horses and teach their spoiled kids everything from Latin to history to good manners to how to be a nuevo teenager.
+I also studied across Spain in musty old colonial libraries and randomly wrote a thesis on explorer Álvar Núñez Cabeza de Vaca, whose path I have mentally and geographically crossed many times during my life.
 As a result of all these influences I built a deep emotional bond with Hispanic culture, literature and music.
+Very deep.

-At age 18, inspired by a sojourn in Andalusia, I dusted off my thesis and traveled to Oxford, failed the entrance exam (the examiners' language skills were abysmal and I told them, a bad idea).
-Fortunately a mentor got me back on track so I took the train to meet the Cambridge examiner (fabulous language skills and we talked for two hours and dinner), and they accepted me to study Arabo-Hispanic and Latin-American history and literature, but soon realized that without immersive exposure to classical Arabic, I would not reach degree level.
-So I added French literature, discovered the beauty of alexandrines, and got the degree.
-At 21, I got a job with Coats in Glasgow, the world's largest thread company.
+At age 18, inspired by a long sojourn in Andalusia, I dusted off my thesis and traveled to Oxford, failed the entrance exam (the examiners' language skills were abysmal and I told them, a bad idea).
+Fortunately a mentor got me back on track so I took the train to meet the Cambridge examiner (fabulous language skills and we talked for two hours and dinner), and they accepted me to study Arabo-Hispanic and Latin-American history and literature.
+I soon realized that without immersive exposure to classical Arabic, I would not reach degree level.
+So I switched to French literature, discovered the beauty of alexandrines, and got the degree.
+At 21, I went to work for Coats in Glasgow, the world's largest thread company.
 They sent me to West of Scotland University at Paisley to learn engineering, production management, and ergonomics.
 After that I worked in their mills in Spain, Scotland, Italy, Germany, and Austria.

 SWITZERLAND 2nd chapter

-At age 24, I married a Swiss girl whom I had met at Cambridge, and got a job with DuPont de Nemours in Geneva in their new products group, working with Nomex para-aramid, Kevlar aramid, Teflon PTFE, Kapton polyimide, and Tedlar PVF.
-These products were so revolutionary that they often required the companies who used them to re-invent their business models.
-This was good training for my later work with startups.
+At age 24, I married a Swiss girl whom I had met at Cambridge, and got a job with DuPont de Nemours in Geneva in their new products group, working with Nomex para-aramid, Kevlar aramid, Teflon PTFE, Kapton film, and Tedlar PVF.
+These products were so revolutionary that they often required the companies who used them to re-invent their business models; all good training for my later work with startups.

 SWITZERLAND 3rd chapter

-After 10 years on the road worldwide for DuPont, at age 34, I opened an office in Geneva and started advising companies on modernization of their technologies, and soon became very involved with startups (see Startups page) for the rest of my life.
-About the same time, the Swiss village where I had lived for many years gifted me a Swiss passport which I received with incredible pleasure after so many years of being in and around the Alps as a kid and as an adult.
+After 10 years traveling worldwide for DuPont, at age 34, I went freelance and started advising companies on modernization of their technologies, soon becoming very involved with startups (see Startups page) for the rest of my life.
+About the same time, the Swiss village where I had lived for many years gifted me Swiss citizenship which I received with incredible emotions after so many years of being in and around the Alps as a kid and as an adult.

 a.
 Refurbing vintage silk hank-winders to slow-process knot-free embroidery threads, expanding the market for automated high-speed embroidery in ethnic fashions.

 b.
-Speeding up 3-D spectrophotometry and automated dye mixing for thread-dyeing, facilitating the market for 24-hour color-matched thread delivery.
+Speeding up 3-D spectrophotometry and automated dye mixing for thread-dyeing, facilitating a new market of overnight color-matched thread delivery.

 c.
-Using the UK's first industrial mainframe computer to map 3-D color-space, so that every color could be given a numeric co-ordinate, leading to better color reproducibility worldwide in many industries.
+Using the UK's first industrial mainframe computer to map tri-dimensional color-space, so that every color and depth of shade could be given a numeric co-ordinate, leading to better color reproducibility in many industries.